byteface/domonic/README.md

 # <html><body><h1>Hello, World!</h1></body></html>
 ```

-or to pretty format and insert the doctype, use an f-string:
+To pretty format and insert the doctype, use an f-string:

 ```python
 mydom = html(body(h1('Hello, World!'), a("somelink", _href="somepage.html")))